-4.5.8.2 Management of Internships and Scholarships
+4.5.9.2 Management of Internships and Scholarships

-Both the internship and scholarship programmes require to be managed by an authentic educational body working in collaboration with the Project CPIUs.
-The functions of the educational body will be reviewing the capacity building strategy, selection of beneficiaries, implementation and KEMFSED Project Implementation Manual - Volume I monitoring of the program.
+Both the internship and scholarship programmes will be managed by an Educational Body working in collaboration with the Project CPIUs.
+The functions of the educational body will be to review the capacity building strategy, selection of beneficiaries, implementation and monitoring of the program.
 The members of the educational body shall be proposed by the CPSC and approved by the CECM in charge of fisheries.
 The body will comprise a total of 6 members drawn from relevant county departments.
+Refer to scholarship guidelines for more details on selection criteria.